Cai-group/Onboarding/README.md

 [Link to Mentorship Program]

 ## Get Started
 Ready to dive in?
 Begin your onboarding journey by exploring the resources provided in this repository.
-If you have any questions or need assistance, don't hesitate to reach out to your supervisor or a fellow team member.
+If you have any questions or need assistance, don't hesitate to reach out to Liming Cai (cail@ufl.edu) or a fellow team member.

 Welcome aboard, and let's embark on an exciting scientific journey together!